 In software development, the conventional waterfall methodology is losing sheen as the preferred way of development while Agile methodology has gained popularity and is being readily embraced by companies globally for development.

 The Waterfall method is a sequential development process where the entire development lifecycle is set apart in pre-defined phases; for example – analysis, planning, design, build, test, production, and support.
 On the other hand, Agile development methodology follows a linear sequential path and can adapt to changing project requirements, as they occur.

 Here are the top 10 differences between Agile and Waterfall methodologies:

-- The software development process is divided into different phases in the Waterfall model while Agile methodology segregates the project development lifecycle into sprints
+- The Waterfall model divides the software development process into different phases while Agile methodology segregates the project development lifecycle into sprints.

-- While Waterfall methodology is an internal process and does not require the participation of customers, the Agile software development approach focuses on customer satisfaction and thus, involves the participation of customers throughout the development phase
+- Waterfall methodology is mostly an internal process that does not encourage the participation of users.
+The Agile software development approach, on the other hand, focuses on the user satisfaction and thus, involves the participation of users throughout the development phase.

 Flatworld Solutions is a world-class company offering custom software development services at highly affordable rates.
-If you are seeking a reliable partner for outsourcing software development, contact us right now and our executives will get in touch with you to discuss your project requirements.
+If you are seeking a reliable partner for outsourcing software development, contact us right now, and our executives will get in touch with you to discuss your project requirements.

 Interested to know more?